-Founded by Steve Wozniak and Steve Jobs and incorporated on January 4, 1977.
-Today, Apple is the main manufacturer of a line of personal computers under the Apple Macintosh (Mac) brand name, peripherals, and computer software.
+Founded by Steve Wozniak and Steve Jobs, Apple was incorporated on January 4, 1977.
+Today, Apple is a leading manufacturer of a line of personal computers, peripherals, and computer software under the Apple Macintosh (Mac) brand name.
+Apple's line of smartphones, the iPhone, are the third most popular smartphone brand in the world.
+Apple also develops wearable devices, like the Apple Watch.

 |Apple store:||(800) 692-7753|